OmdenaAI/Berlin-Chapter-Challenge-Waste-Management/src/data/clean data/Hazardous Waste/README.md

 **Cleaning Information:**

-Hazardous Waste-amounts of waste-amount of waste given to disposal companies-states
+**Hazardous Waste-amounts of waste-amount of waste given to disposal companies-states.csv**

 Table 32151-0005